 Flash rulers, guides, and grids can dramatically improve accuracy and reduce development time.
+All three can be accessed and controlled in the View menu.

 Rulers can be toggled on and off by choosing View>Rulers.
 Rulers normally measure in pixels, but you can use the General pane of the Preferences dialog box to change this setting to any measurement system you prefer.